Particular/docs.particular.net/nservicebus/hosting/assembly-scanning.md

 ---
 title: Assembly scanning
 summary: To enable automatic detection of various features NServiceBus scans assemblies for well known types
-reviewed: 2016-03-16
+reviewed: 2016-10-11
-tags:
-- Assembly scanning
+component: core
 redirects:
  - nservicebus/assembly-scanning
 ---

 By default all assemblies in the endpoint bin directory are scanned to find types implementing its interfaces so that it can configure them automatically.

-NOTE: During the scanning process, the core dlls for NServiceBus namely `NServiceBus.Core.dll`, `NServiceBus.dll` (in versions prior to Version 5) are automatically included since the endpoint needs them to function properly.
+NOTE: During the scanning process, the core assembly for NServiceBus (`NServiceBus.Core.dll`) is automatically included since it is required for endpoints to properly function.

 ## Controlling the assemblies to scan